mathphreak/yummy-goodness/README.md

 - Explain some things
 - Enemies buy things competently
 - Simulate rounds of game
-    - Matchups are better
+    - Matchups are better handled
-    - Lose or win rounds based on real things
-    - Update round bonus based on losing streak
+    - Plant and defuse the bomb
     - End game after 15 rounds (switching sides is too complicated)
     - Pick up enemy weapons sometimes
     - Accuracy and recoil are real